+An extremum (maximum or minimum) of f can be either global or local.
+A local minimum, for example, is the minimum of f in a neighborhood containing the value, whereas the global minimum is the minimum value of f over its whole range (Figure 1).
+Generally it is the global extremum that we want.
+A maximum likelihood estimator, for example, is by definition the global maximum of the likelihood.
 Unfortunately, distinguishing local extrema from the global extremum is not an easy task.
 One heuristic is to start the iteration from several widely varying starting points, and to take the most extreme (if they are not equal).
 If necessary, a large number of starting values can be randomly generated.
 Another heuristic is to perturb a local extremum slightly to check that the algorithm returns to it.
-A relatively recent algorithm, simulated annealing, is often used successfully on problems where there are a large number of closely competing local extrema.
+Two relatively recent types of algorithms, simulated annealing and genetic algorithms, are often used successfully on problems where there are a large number of closely competing local extrema.
+Simulated annealing handles multiple minima by introducing a stochastic element into the interaction, which allows it to escape from local extrema by temporarily increasing the objective function.
+Genetic algorithms handle multiple minima by remembering at each iteration a set of candidate parameter estimates instead of just one.

 This article discusses unconstrained optimization.
-Sometimes, however, x must satisfy one or more constraints.
-An example is some of the components of x being known a priori to be positive.
-In some cases the constraints may be removed by a suitable transformation ( $x_i = e^{z_i}$ , for example), or by use of Lagrange multipliers.
+Sometimes, however, \mathbf{x} must satisfy one or more constraints.
+For example, a commonly occuring situation is one in which one or more of the components of \mathbf{x} being known a priori to be positive.
+In some cases the constraints may be removed by a suitable transformation.
+For example, a strictly positive parameter may be converted to an unconstrained scale by a log transformation.
+Alternatively, constraints may be handled by the use of Lagrange multipliers.

 One must choose between algorithms which use derivatives and those which do not.
 In general, methods which use derivatives are more powerful.
-However, the increase in speed does not always outweigh the extra overheads in computing the derivatives, and it can be a great convenience for the user not to have to program them.
+However, the increase in speed does not always outweigh the extra overheads in computing the derivatives.
+Even when derivatives do increase computational efficiency, it may still be inconvenient to program them.